fgx/fgx-aircraft/readme.md

 ### Action Items

-* Create a CSV file.
-File to list every model in the FlightGear fgdata directories
-* Start populating list with categories listed above, including whether models exists in FGx Aircraft
 * Examine data in fgdata to determine what parameters can be inferred algorithmically including scale, units and base point.
 * Decide who should write Python utility to eliminate duplicate vertices using Python - or see if Geoff's converter could be tweaked to do this.
 * Ascertain which models might need work in Blender.
 Decide who does what.